Last updated on March 21, 2023

 If I really need the time to be more accurate, I have the smartphone in my pocket.
 I am fortunate that all of the watches in my collection are accurate within less than 60 seconds over a 24-hour period.
 Fortunately, I have purchased all of my antique watches from reputable dealers, so they have always kept good time.
 I know that some collectors will check the timekeeping within seconds.
 I am happy to cast a glance at the watch and see that it is within a minute or two of accuracy per day.

 Typically, dealers will provide estimates on their websites for the accuracy of their watches.
 Generally, most dealers offer accuracy of 1-2 minutes for lever watches and 2-5 minutes for cylinder and verge watches.
 If you are going to purchase a practical watch, always ask the dealer what the daily rate is before you purchase the timepiece.
-Most dealers will also offer some sort of guarantee on their watches, sometimes up to 12 months.
+Most dealers will also offer some sort of guarantee on their watches, typically 30 days from the date of purchase, but sometimes up to 12 months.

 How do you regulate the rate?